-A growing population and changing diets are driving up the demand for food.
-Production is struggling to keep up as crop yields level off in many parts of the world, ocean health declines and natural resources—including soils, water or biodiversity—are stretched dangerously thin.
-Food stocks are already at threateningly low levels.
-1 in 8 people suffers from chronic hunger and more than 1 billion people are undernourished.
-The food security challenge will only get more difficult, as the world will need to produce at least 50 percent more food by 2050 to feed 9 billion people.
+A growing global population and changing diets are driving up the demand for food.
+Production is struggling to keep up as crop yields level off in many parts of the world, ocean health declines, and natural resources—including soils, water and biodiversity—are stretched dangerously thin.
+One in nine people suffers from chronic hunger and 12.9 percent of the population in developing countries is undernourished.
+The food security challenge will only become more difficult, as the world will need to produce about 70 percent more food by 2050 to feed an estimated 9 billion people.

 Producing More with Less

-Climate-Smart Agriculture (CSA) is an approach to managing landscapes—cropland, livestock, forests and fisheries--that address the interlinked challenges of food security and climate change.
+Climate-smart agriculture (CSA) is an integrated approach to managing landscapes—cropland, livestock, forests and fisheries--that address the interlinked challenges of food security and climate change.
 CSA aims to simultaneously achieve three outcomes:

 1. Increased productivity: Produce more food to improve food and nutrition security and boost the incomes of 75 percent of the world’s poor, many of whom rely on agriculture for their livelihoods.

 2. Enhanced resilience: Reduce vulnerability to drought, pests, disease and other shocks; and improve capacity to adapt and grow in the face of longer-term stresses like shortened seasons and erratic weather patterns.

 3. Reduced emissions: Pursue lower emissions for each calorie or kilo of food produced, avoid deforestation from agriculture and identify ways to suck carbon out of the atmosphere.